A May-type spectral sequence for higher topological Hochschild homology: Applications.

 \end{theorem} \begin{proof} It is a classical computation of B\"{o}kstedt (see \cite{bok}) that with $\lambda_1$ and $\mu_1$ in grading degrees $2p-1$ and $2p$ respectively.

-Now we use the splitting theorem of Schw\"anzl, Vogt, and Waldhausen, Lemma 3.1 of \cite{MR1783629}: if $K$ is a commutative ring, and $W$ is a $q$-cofibrant $S$-algebra (i.e., up to equivalence, an $A_{\infty}$-ring spectrum), then there exists a weak equivalence of $S$-modules (not necessarily a weak equivalence of $S$-algebras!):
+Now we use the splitting theorem of Schw\"anzl, Vogt, and Waldhausen, Lemma 3.1 of \cite{MR1783629}: if $K$ is a commutative ring, and $W$ is a $q$-cofibrant $S$-algebra (ie, up to equivalence, an $A_{\infty}$-ring spectrum), then there exists a weak equivalence of $S$-modules (not necessarily a weak equivalence of $S$-algebras!):